 - Iron: Low iron levels are associated with hair loss.
 Make sure you’re getting lots of bioavailable iron in your diet and supplementing, if needed.

 - Protein: Our hair is made from protein!
 Make sure you are getting enough complete protein in your diet to help nourish and support the health of your hair (and overall health!).

 - Oral contraceptive pill: Progestins in oral contraceptive pills can shrink hair follicles and may lead to hair loss.
 The pill also stops ovulation, which, as a result stops production of estrogen (estradiol) and progesterone.

-If you have been struggling with changes in your hair texture, oiliness or hair growth (lack of or excessive), and you have tried all the common external products and tips and tricks, and nothing seems to be working, it’s time to look inward and consider that maybe something is up with your hormones!
+If you have been struggling with changes in your hair texture hormonal hair loss, oiliness or hair growth (lack of or excessive), and you have tried all the common external products and tips and tricks, and nothing seems to be working, it’s time to look inward and consider that maybe something is up with your hormones!
 Have a conversation with your health-care practitioner and start investigating to see what could be causing your hair changes.